 It is noted that Turpin began his career as a butcher and soon he started stealing sheep, cattle, and lamb for his butcher shop.
 Once he was caught red-handed and he then fled away and joined the famous Gregory Gang, also famous as the Essex Gang.
 This gang used to steal money from the riches of London.

 Turpin then joined the gang of highwaymen, but there was a huge sum announced on his capture, and so he flew to Yorkshire where he changed his name to John Palmer but continues to carry robberies as a highwayman.
 He was ultimately caught and was soon sentenced to imprisonment.

 21. Stephen Blumberg:

 He was one of the richest thieves of the history who was bibliomania and was arrested in 1990, for stealing costly books from museums and universities.
-He became popular as the Book Bandit and is considered as one of the most efficient thieves in the history.
-He did not sell the stolen books, but kept them with himself.
-He was once caught red handed and was imprisoned for 4 and half years.
-He continued to practise this business after being released from the prison.
+He became popular as the Book Bandit and consider as one of the most efficient thieves in history.

 22. Dinner Set Gang:

 It is not a single individual but a group of individuals who became popular as the Fat Cat Burglars.
 This was a gang who operated well and became popular in the 1960s and 1970s.
 The gang lead by two brothers-in-law, Dominick Latella, and Peter Salerno.
 They were famous for stealing rich Americans during dinner parties.

 While one of them kept the guests busy in fine dining and completing the dinner.
 The other used to break into the house and steal jewels and money.
 If anything was supposed to go wrong, then the one having dinner used to transfer the signal with a whistle or unique sound.